Do I have an eating disorder?

 Do you have significant anxiety or mood changes after eating certain foods or missing routine physical activities?

-In this informal survey, if you answered "yes" to any of these questions there is a presence of disordered behavior.
+In this informal survey, if you answered "yes" to any of these questions may have an eating disorder.

 Eating Disorders are Complicated